Mela User Guide

 Balance

-The module lets you control the relative levels of the left and right channels of a signal.
+The Balance module adjusts the relative levels of the left and right audio channels.

 Released on May 10, 2023 as part of Collection 1.